kfogel/presidential-speeches/README.md

   This issue is also mentioned in my 2017-05-14 report to https://millercenter.org/contact.

-  Note that the raw texts in the [data](data) directory do not include the HTML anymore, so the above will not run against current data.

 * The transcript of at least one speech is really a summary.